Updated: Dec 12, 2020

 A great hostel was found and it felt like home.
 I was too tired to deal with doing anything to the bike and waited for morning.

 I calibrated a plastic soda bottle with my 60cc syringe and marked 60, 120 and 180 cc's with a sharpie to get an idea of how much had leaked in the previous day’s 285 mile stretch.
 I’d put the bike on the center stand and checked for wheel play or grunchy sounds or roughness, but felt or heard nothing, so that was a good sign.
-Upon draining the rear, I was surprised to find about 190-200cc’s of oil, despite the leak and drips.
+Upon draining the rear, I was surprised to find about 190-200cc’s of oil, despite the leaks and drips.
 It was more than a relief.
-It seemed likely it was overfilled, but if so the burp valve hadn’t worked and instead it had come out the seal instead.
+It seemed likely it had been overfilled, maybe to 230cc's since I'd definitely lost oil.
+If so the burp valve hadn’t worked and instead it had burped out the right seal instead.
 Either way, it hadn’t damaged the bearing and I could easily make 300 miles a day if it continued at this rate.
-WooHoo!
+Wow was I relieved.

 I refilled and used new crush washers, then removed the seal cap and looked for any obvious damage before cleaning the hell out of it and wiping any oil off the drive, rim and tire.
 Any new leaks would be easy to spot.

 The relief was huge.
-The last thing I needed was a FD failure in the desolate stretches of Patagonia and my nerves are raw.
-Who knows why it happened, maybe just the age of the seal and preparing to fail, maybe just a piece of grit that managed to work it's way into the seal rim.
+The last thing I needed was a final drive failure in the desolate stretches of Patagonia and my nerves were raw.
+Who knows why it happened, maybe just the age of the seal and preparing to fail, maybe just a piece of grit that managed to work it's way into the seal rim, or as mentioned possibly overfilled at the shop.
 I have no idea.

-I spent a couple more hours on the bike, dealing with details, Locktite-ing a few pesky bolts, swapping in yet another parking lamp that had burned out, as well as an H7 for the burnt out high beam after staring at the damn “LAMPF” warning for weeks.
+I spent a couple more hours on the bike, dealing with details, Locktite-ing a few pesky bolts, swapping in yet another parking lamp that had burned out, as well as an H7 headlamp for the burnt out high beam after staring at the warning for weeks.
+My Clearwater LED flood lights had not worked since Peru and I suspected the dimming switch design.
 I swapped in my second spare air filter after the sand storms of Peru and took care of a few more details forgotten on tired evenings, going over the bike once again to look for loose bolts.